xerocross/we-assert/README.md

 We-Assert is an assert utility for use in internally verifying statements inside scripts at runtime.
 One potential goal is to catch what would otherwise be silent errors, or perhaps even to mathematically prove that an algorithm has functioned as expected.

-We-Assert depends on Vulcan, Version 0.4.0, (https://github.com/RyanMarcus/vulcan), which is old but appears to be stable.
-Aside from that dependency, it is a one-man project written and maintained by Adam Cross.
-If I say "we", really I'm just referring to myself.

-This project was stale for a long while, but as of June 2023 I have updated it to Version 3, and it is up-to-code.
+This project was stale for a long while, but as of June 2023 I have updated it to Version 4, and it is up-to-code.
 I plan to use it in some of my other projects, so it is likely that I will maintain it better now.

+Version 4 of We-Assert has been stripped of Vulcan (https://github.com/RyanMarcus/vulcan), which was packaged with Version 3.
+The license of We-Assert 4 is the MIT license.
+What was formerly We-Assert Version 3 is now a new project called We-Assert-Proof, located at https://github.com/xerocross/we-assert-proof.
+That project is interesting to me, but I find the copyleft license of Vulcan far too restrictive.

 ## importing